eugeniosegala/book-app/README.md

 # book-app
-Just a Book App developed with React (under development)
+Just a Book App developed with React